-The focus of the Corporation during 2013 was on construction activities pertaining to the process plant, a lined tailings facility, waste dump pad, and pre-gold production open-pit mining as permitting under the LI.
+The focus of the Corporation during 2013 was on construction activities pertaining to the process plant, a lined tailings facility, waste dump pad, and pre-gold production open-pit mining as permitting under the Licença Instalação ("LI").
 Mining utilized a combination of owners' fleet and contractors' fleet with focus on waste removal and stockpile of mineralized material from the weathered rock zones.
 Mining production ramped-up during the course of the year with monthly production attaining 2 million tonnes of material moved and attaining the mining rates proposed in the feasibility study.
 Mining was temporarily suspended in early November to await completion of the process plant and conserve cash spend.
 A total of 9 million tonnes of waste were mined and 1 million tonnes of mineralized material stockpiled for later processing.

 With construction nearing completion, on December 13, 2013, MRDM received from SUPRAM an Autorização Provisória de Operação (provisional operating permit or "APO") allowing it to proceed with the full operation of its gold producing facilities.
 The APO provides the same legal rights as the Licença Operação ("LO") and allows the RDM Project to proceed in the interim while arrangements are being performed by the government agencies and related entities for the issuance of the LO.
 On December 24, 2013, MRDM completed its first gold smelt at the RDM Project.
 MRDM subsequently completed a second gold smelt and poured its first doré gold bar of approximately 10.1 kg on January 7, 2014.
 On January 8, 2014, the Corporation announced a temporary suspension of production at the RDM Project as a result of the receipt by MRDM of a temporary suspension of the APO.
-The APO was reinstated by SUPRAM on February 24, 2014, and re-commissioning of the processing plant at the RDM Project is underway.
-The re-commissioning comprises a sequential start-up of the component parts of the plant.
-It is anticipated that the operation will gradually build up to the planned production target of approximately 7,500 to 8,000 ounces of gold per month, over the next few months.
+The APO was reinstated by SUPRAM on February 24, 2014, and re-commissioning of the processing plant at the RDM Project was initiated in mid-April.
+The re-commissioning comprises a sequential start-up of the component parts of the plant followed by a ramp-up period whereby tonnage rates through the plant are gradually increased testing components of the plant under work-load conditions with allowance for technical adjustments and site re-designs if required.
+Typical ramp-up periods for a plant this size can range from three to six months or longer if equipment and or engineering flaws are discovered.
+The goal of the ramp-up period is to attain a steady-state planned production target of approximately 7,500 to 8,000 ounces of gold per month from planned mine production feed grades.